cgwire/kitsu/getting-started-production/README.md

 At some point on the production you may want to prioritized some tasks, and pinpoint these urgent tasks to your team.

-For this, we will use the same technique than for the assignation or the change of status.
-Click on the empty space near a task (1).
+For this, we will use the same technique as before.
+Click on the empty space near a status task (1).

 ![Task assigned](../img/getting-started/task_assigned.png)